-Yosys is an open-source synthesis tool with built-in Verilog support and partial SystemVerilog support.
-Yosys plugin is an experimental plugin for Yosys that allows to use GHDL.
+Yosys is an open-source synthesis tool with built-in Verilog support and partial SystemVerilog support. ghdlsynthbeta is an experimental plugin for Yosys that allows to use GHDL (precisely, libghdl) as a frontend for Yosys.
 Although functional, Synthesis is work in progress: multiple features are not supported yet, and others need to be tested for bugs.